 35036 Montegrotto Terme (PD) Italy

-Located in Northern Italy, Hotel Terme Millepini is home to the world’s deepest pool and recognized by the Guinness World Records.
+Located in Northern Italy, Hotel Terme Millepini is home to the world’s deepest pool.
+What’s more, it’s recognized by the Guinness World Records.
 Opened in 2014, the Y-40 thermal pool has a depth of 42.15 meters (46 yds.) and features an underwater tunnel.
-Y-40’s water temperature is maintained between 32-34c (89-93 degrees), which allows guests to swim to the bottom without using a diving suit.
+Y-40’s water temperature is maintained between 32-34c (89-93 degrees), which allows you to swim to the bottom without using a diving suit.
+However, you must be in physical shape to swim this depth.
 Set within the Euganean Hills Thermal Park, the wellness hotel holds three other pools pools, in addition to top flight spa service.
+The hotel is about 60 km west of Venice.

 Via Furcia 5